 The choice between ASP.Net core and ASP.Net MVC has been widely debated and at its roots has been one of the most interesting comparisons being considered.
 In the field of web application development and API, the two platforms, even with their high popularity and functionality, have the slightest differences.
 However, the platforms have their own advantages and disadvantages, and it is hard to classify either one of them as superior over the other.

-The similarity between the two frameworks is the stability.
+The similarity between the two frameworks is stability.
 Not only are the ASP.Net core and ASP.Net MVC supported by Microsoft currently by means of the Windows SQL server but also for a minimum of 4 years.
 The support from Microsoft in the near future for both frameworks is promising.
 With respect to their approach, both frameworks follow a version of MVC, the model-view-controller for creating web applications.
-The MVC perspective offers a modern, faster, and a more convenient approach to coding that helps in effective web application development.
+The MVC perspective offers a modern, faster, and more convenient approach to coding that helps in effective web application development.
 The frameworks also share a similar Razor template language.

 Why Pick ASP.Net Core

 The ASP.Net core should be the framework of your choice if you are looking to improve your web application’s raw performance.
 Stability and reliability are offered with the ASP.Net core framework.
 Constant updating of the code to better develop your application and keep up with the times in technology, you would find working with the ASP.NET Core framework to be more convenient.
 This is because of the framework’s flexibility.
 This is also indicated in the framework’s compatibility for developing web applications that work on multiple operating systems.

 ASP.Net with MVC, a common among various websites online, has been tried and tested for the past decade.
 Not only is it popular but also is an active budding platform with an ecosystem that has several packages.
 Over the past few years, these packages have been curated and revised.
 Consider the MVC framework if you are looking to deploy your web applications to containers, especially the new Windows container model.